rycus86/blog-content/posts/014_Podlike.md

 > In my opinion, the barrier of entry for Swarm is much lower, than it is with k8s.

+This is not to say it's not worth investing into Kubernetes, it is, definitely.
+I'm only suggesting, going through the Docker to Compose to Swarm route is more straightforward, than jumping onto Kubernetes.
+Check out this excellent thread from [Joe Beda](TODO Twitter profile link):

+> TODO insert Twitter card

 Now, that the motivation for this application is introduced, let's talk about what it is *so far*!

-## The Podlike service
+## Introduction

-The application itself is written in Go, compiled into a tiny static binary, then packaged as a Docker image, using the `scratch` empty base image.
+The [Podlike](https://github.com/rycus86/podlike) application itself is written in Go, compiled into a tiny static binary, then packaged as a Docker image, using the `scratch` empty base image.
 It is intended to be deployed as a Swarm service, although you can run it with Compose or `docker run` too, if you want, for local testing perhaps.
 Its configuration is driven by the labels on the running container itself, so it lives together with the rest of the stack's description, if you're using stacks.

 When scheduled onto a node, Swarm will start a container for the service's task, that will have all the configuration you set when you created (or updated) the service, either through `docker service create`, or by defining them in the stack YAML.
 Let's call this container the __controller__.
 On startup, it reads its own container labels from the Docker engine, to prepare the configuration for the other containers in the *"pod"*, let's call them __components__.